 Walsh is in his 25th season serving as a publicist for an ACC basketball team.
 He is in his 18th season working with the Florida State men’s basketball and 2009 National Coach of the Year Leonard Hamilton team after spending seven seasons working with Gary Willams and the Terrapin men’s basketball program.
 During that time he has worked with 11 NBA Draft selections including Draft Lottery picks Joe Smith (No. 1 overall selection in 1995), Steve Francis (No. 2 overall selection in 1999), Jonathan Isaac (6th overall selection in 2017) and Al Thornton (14th overall selection in 2007) as well as Juan Dixon (17th overall selection in 2002) and Toney Douglas (29th overall selection in 2009).
 While at Florida State, he has worked with Thornton (All-ACC First team and ACC Player of the Year runner-up), Douglas (The 2009 ACC Defensive Player of the Year and Player of the Year Runner-Up), Solomon Alabi (Two Time All-ACC Defensive Selection), Chris Singleton (the 2011 ACC Defensive Player of the Year) and Michael Snaer (two-time All-CC selection).
 Walsh has worked with 43 All-ACC selections including seven All-ACC First-Team selections in the sport of basketball.

 Walsh has publicized six national championship teams, eight ACC championship teams (including the 2012 ACC Men’s Basketball Champions) and two ACC Athletes of the Year.
 He has worked with five men’s basketball All-Americans (Smith, Francis, Thornton, Douglas and Keith Booth) as well as numerous All-Americans in men’s and women’s lacrosse, field hockey and men’s and women’s golf.
 Smith was named the consensus collegiate men’s basketball National Player of the Year in 1995, the National Freshman of the Year in 1994 and the ACC Player of the Year in 1995.
-He also worked with Caroline Westrup — the first four time All-American in the sport of women’s golf at Florida State and the 2006 World Amateur champion and Brooks Koepka — the 2017 US Open Champion, and only the seventh player in ACC history to earn ACC Player and ACC Rookie of the Year honors during his career as a Seminole golfer.
+He also worked with Caroline Westrup — the first four time All-American in the sport of women’s golf at Florida State and the 2006 World Amateur champion and Brooks Koepka — the 2017 and 2018 US Open Champion, and only the seventh player in ACC history to earn ACC Player and ACC Rookie of the Year honors during his career as a Seminole golfer.